• Skip to primary navigation

 • If you want your cut-out dough to hold its shape perfectly, remove the excess dough from around the cut-outs, then pop your silicone mat (set on a stiff surface like a baking sheet or cutting board) into the freezer for 5-10 minutes.

-• When you pull the silicone mat out of the freezer, you can simply peel the perfectly round cookies off and place them on a silicone mat or parchment paper lined baking sheet in order to bake them.
+• When you pull the silicone mat out of the freezer, you can simply peel the perfectly round cookies off and place them on a silicone mat or parchment paper-lined baking sheet in order to bake them.

 NOTE: You might have noticed that the cookies in the pictures above have two different shades of brown.
 When developing the recipe for these chocolate peanut butter cookies I tried out two different cocoa powders.

 Some of the chocolate cookies are distinctively darker in color and happened to taste a bit better too.
-Those cookies were made with special dark cocoa that contains a blend of naturally and Dutch Processed cocoa.
+Those cookies were made with special dark cocoa that contains a blend of natural and Dutch Processed cocoa.
 I really liked the pictures of the lighter cookies though so I wanted to share them too.

 Creamy peanut butter fudge filling cascading down into a bowl.